robertfoss/memcpy.io/content/2018-02-09_virtualizing-gpu-access.md

 ### OpenGLES implementation
 Currently Collabora and Google are implementing OpenGL ES 2.0 support.
-OpenGL ES 2.0 is the least common denominator for many mobile platforms and as such is a requirement for Virgil3D to be viable on the those platforms.
+OpenGL ES 2.0 is the lowest common denominator for many mobile platforms and as such is a requirement for Virgil3D to be viable on the those platforms.